Pastifício Selmi: Renata

 Renata brand was created in 1964 and it is used in several products, including durum wheat pasta, whole meal pasta, organic pasta, capelletti, spaghetti, bow-tie pasta, cavatappi, yakisoba pasta, instant noodles, crystal biscuits, corn starch biscuits, laminated biscuits, marie biscuits, crackers, butter cookies, stuffed cookies, wafers, cake mix, olive oil and wheat flour.

 Their biscuits are made with insects instead of fruits.
 The product is known for their advertisement at TV Globo.

 Renata has their own volleyball team, Vôlei Renata, and has partnerships with influencers, such as Sandra Matarazzo and Arno van Enck.
-Renata also made a partnership with Cartoon Network, with characters from Adventure Time, Powerpuff Girls and Ben 10 appearing in their packing.
+Renata also made a partnership with Cartoon Network, with characters from Adventure Time, Powerpuff Girls and Ben 10 appearing on their packing.
 Other characters that appeared on Renata packing are Baby Shark and the members of the Justice League.
 Other notorious marketing caimpaigns from Renata were "Faro de Gol", during 2014 World Cup, and their partnership with CNA Idiomas.

 Todeschini

 The Todeschini pasta and biscuits brand was produced by Todeschini Alimentos since 1885.
-In the 2000's, the company was near bankruptcy and licensed their products for Selmi in 2014.
+In the 2000s, the company was near bankruptcy and licensed their products for Selmi in 2014.
 In 2021, Selmi bought the brand, and in December 2022 Todeschini Alimentos closed their operations.

 According to the company, Todeschini has more competitive prices when compared to Galo and Renata.
 The brand was reshaped after the acquisition.

 Knorr

-In 22 August 2018 Knorr joined the pasta segment when the Administrative Council for Economic Defense approved the company partnership between Unilever and Selmi, where the later became the pasta producer for the brand.
+On 22 August 2018 Knorr joined the pasta segment when the Administrative Council for Economic Defense approved the company partnership between Unilever and Selmi, where the later became the pasta producer for the brand.